cicsdev/cics-java-liberty-springboot-transactions/README.md

 ## Contributing

-This is a sample project maintained by IBM CICS development.
-For issues or questions:
-- Open an issue on GitHub
-- Contact IBM Support for CICS-related questions
+This sample is maintained by IBM CICS development.
+We welcome bug reports and feature requests via GitHub Issues.
+Contributions are welcome and reviewed on a case-by-case basis — please read the [contributing guidelines](https://github.com/cicsdev/.github/blob/main/CONTRIBUTING.md) before opening a pull request.
+For CICS product questions, contact IBM Support.